Lotame/docs/lightning-tag/implementation-google-ad-manager.md

 ## Push Audiences and Profile Id to Google

 Before using this snippet, please replace the instances of `<lotameClientId>` with your Lotame account's client ID.
-This example uses `lotame` as the Google audience targeting key.
-This example uses `lpid` as the key for the lotame profile id sent to Google.
+This example uses `lotame` as the Google audience targeting key and `lpid` as the key for the lotame profile id sent to Google.

 ```html
 <head>